 Our keynote speakers and city tours will spark your curiosity.
-Explore the position of your business in 2018, how to harness emerging technologies, solutions to affordable housing and clean energy solutions.
+Explore the position of your business in 2018, how to harness emerging technologies, global solutions to affordable housing and the rise of new urbanism.

 Our expert speakers and interactive panel discussions will challenge your comfort zones with disruptive thinking around urban policy, social housing and security, affordable housing, population and immigration.
 Are you interested?

 The sponsors’ exhibition, social events and UDIA Awards will energise your industry connections by showcasing new products and thinking, expanding your business networks and highlighting industry leading work.

 Day 1 – Tuesday, 20 March 2018 – See the power of emerging technologies in property